- Duration: 3 years

 - can communicate research and development work through recognised Norwegian and international channels.

-- can participate in debates in the field in international forums.
+- can participate in international scholarly discussions.

 After reworking, the final version of the course paper should be sent to the responsible course convener for final approval, usually within three weeks after the course.
 It will be subject to the exam that term.